-The Appleford School fire safety policy regime mirrors closely the existing health and safety (H&S) systems and procedures.
+Execution: The Appleford School fire safety policy regime mirrors closely the existing health and safety (H&S) systems and procedures.
 Fire safety is by definition a subset of the current H&S systems and procedures.
 The Appleford School H&S Policy states that the Directors of the School have a duty to take reasonable precautions to safeguard the lives of employees, pupils and other visitors.

-4. Allocation of Responsibilities

-Responsibilities are as follows:
+Allocation of Responsibilities: Responsibilities are as follows:

-Tasks Comments Managing Responsible in law for what Dr P Gardner Director happens on the premises Responsible Plans, implements, monitors Operations Manager Person (Head Fire Warden). and reviews the policy (assisted by Headmistress as required) H&S Assist the Responsible Person in Volunteer members of staff & Representatives the Management of fire safety. those appointed by the Headmistress Employees Comply with Fire policy and take Half Termly day and night (including Pupils) reasonable steps to protect practice evacuations themselves and colleagues at work.
-Visitors Should be briefed on any issues All visitors are informed of that will effect them, as fire evacuation procedures required, when they are on site upon arrival to school.
+Tasks Comments Managing Director Responsible in law for what happens Dr P Gardner on the premises Responsible Person Plans, implements, monitors and Operations Manager (Head Fire Warden). reviews the policy (assisted by Headmaster as required) H&S Representatives Assist the Responsible Person in the Volunteer members of staff & those Management of fire safety. appointed by the Headmaster Employees Comply with Fire policy and take Half Termly day and night practice (including Pupils) reasonable steps to protect evacuations themselves and colleagues at work.
+Visitors Should be briefed on any issues that All visitors are informed of fire will effect them, as required, when evacuation procedures upon arrival they are on site to school.